Power of Attorney – It’s for people like you

 Only around 80,000 Scots – less than 1.5% of the Scottish population - have registered a PoA each year between 2018 and 2021.

 It is not about giving away power

 Power of Attorney does not mean giving away your power or legal rights nor does it replace your will.
 It’s more akin to the insurance policies we may have for our homes and cars.
 With PoA in place, a trusted family member or friend can carry out your instructions should you lose the ability to make your own decisions.”

 Work to do in Scotland

-Fiona Brown, Office of the Public Guardian (Scotland) said: “The Office of the Public Guardian is responsible for registering Powers of Attorney, and since 2001 has registered in the region of 675,000 deeds.
+Fiona Brown, Office of the Public Guardian (Scotland) said on Power of Attorney Day recently: “The Office of the Public Guardian is responsible for registering Powers of Attorney, and since 2001 has registered in the region of 675,000 deeds.
 This equates to around 14% of the adult population of Scotland, so as a nation we have some work to do, to ensure as many adults as possible prepare and register their Power of Attorney deed.

 Prepare your deed and register it

 “There are a few misapprehensions around the need for a Power of Attorney, which are being addressed by this campaign, but if I had a plea to the adult population of Scotland, it would be to please prepare your deed and have it registered by us.
 We all need one regardless of our age, health, wealth, or relationship status.

 Life can change quickly

 “You never know when your physical or mental health could change as a result of accident or illness, so to ensure you are the one who decides who should look after your affairs if you cannot, and to reduce the burden and stress on your family at that time, please appoint a legal proxy, by organising and registering your Power of Attorney.”